Black Cat (Marvel Comics): Fictional character biography

 Felicia Hardy was born in Queens, New York.
 Her father Walter pretended to be a traveling salesman but was a world-renowned cat burglar who, before his arrest, encouraged her to never settle for second best.
 If she loved basketball, she should work to become a basketball player and not just a cheerleader.

-In Spider-Man/Black Cat: The Evil that Men Do, Black Cat herself reveals that as a freshman at Empire State University, she was raped by her boyfriend Ryan.
-Hating the idea of being a victim, she trained herself in various fighting styles and acrobatics, intent on killing him.
-Finally, after months of preparing, she set out for revenge, but before she could find him, Ryan was killed in a drunk driving accident.
-Furious that she was denied the chance for revenge, Hardy decided to utilize her new skills to follow in her father's footsteps.
-After amassing a fortune in stolen items, Felicia adopted her costumed identity.

 She first dons the Black Cat costume to break her father out of prison.
 On the same night, she meets Spider-Man.
 Her father dies, and she then fakes her own death.
 Despite her antipathy towards men, Felicia feels a kinship with this lone hero; Spider-Man is the first man she felt she could trust and she grows to believe herself in love with him.
 Felicia looks for a way to earn his trust and continues with the Black Cat persona as a misguided attempt to attract his affection.
 Seeing the good in Felicia, Spider-Man makes every attempt to have her criminal record expunged.
 Felicia is placed in a mental institution but escapes.
 She joins forces with Spider-Man against the Maggia.
 She is granted conditional amnesty, and again convinces Spider-Man that she has died.

 The Black Cat finally finds the opportunity to prove herself after learning the Kingpin controls an incredibly powerful detonator.
 The Owl plans to use the weapon to hold New York City hostage.
 Meanwhile, Doctor Octopus plans to use the weapon to destroy the city altogether.
 However, the Black Cat uses her abilities to steal the item first and protect it from all parties.
 She gives the detonator to Spider-Man and becomes the target of Doctor Octopus' revenge.
 Although Spider-Man tears off his mechanical appendages, Octopus is still able to mentally control them and hold the Black Cat still while his men open fire.
 Spider-Man barely gets her to the hospital in time and as they operate on the dozens of bullet and knife wounds, Peter realizes just how much he cares for Felicia.